cliffordwilliam/arch-installation/README.md

 ```bash
 sudo pacman -S firefox
 ```

+Better to setup audio first before installing browser, check with chatgpt on this

 I picked jack2, default

 When you enter google serach results, it may be in Indo